Jobseeker's Benefit

 Taxation of Jobseeker's Benefit

 Jobseeker's Benefit is taxable.
-However, if you are getting Jobseeker's Benefit because your normal working week has been reduced temporarily (systematic short-time work), your Jobseeker's Benefit is not taxed.
+However, if you are getting Jobseeker's Benefit because your normal working week has been reduced temporarily ( Short-time Work Support), your Jobseeker's Benefit is not taxed.
 If you are working part-time and getting Jobseeker’s Benefit for the days you are not employed, your Jobseeker’s Benefit is taxable.
 Find out more about the taxation of Jobseeker's Benefit and the taxation of JB for systematic short-time workers.

 Extra benefits